SurajVishwakarma333/Github-Notes/README.md

 -  To push an project or anything to git, follow these steps :

-**Steps 1.** Go to terminal and change working directory to your project root using cd command and enter below commands.
+**Steps 1.** Go to terminal and change working directory to your project root using cd command and enter below commands. or we can directly right click on inside the folder which we have to commit/push and click on git Bash here.

 **Steps 2.** write git init which show git to perform task in this folder .It will generate .git file inside your working folder.